Nutrition

 How Sugar Affects Your Microbiome

 Our microbiomes (skin, oral, gut, etc.) thrive on plant-derived fibers (i.e., a high-fiber diet—the opposite of the traditional Western diet).
 Believe it or not, we are made up of almost equal parts human cells and microbial cells, so we must consider the dietary needs of the trillions of microorganisms we share our body with, especially since these microorganisms are “rent-paying tenants” that provide invaluable life-sustaining services (i.e., absorbing nutrients and regulating our immune, metabolic, and nervous systems) in exchange for a home and fiber (from fruits, vegetables, legumes, grains).
-To be frank, though, we aren’t being the best landlords since the traditional Western diet is actually high in saturated fat, preservatives, artificial ingredients, and, you guessed it, sugar instead of fiber.
+To be frank, though, we aren’t the best landlords since the traditional Western diet is actually high in saturated fat, preservatives, artificial ingredients, and, you guessed it, sugar instead of fiber.
 So, what does this mean for our diverse microscopic tenants?

 Research has observed microbial changes such as reduced diversity, increased abundance of Proteobacteria (a disproportionate increase causes unspecific inflammation), and decreased abundance of Bacteroidetes (responsible for downregulation of immune system responses in the gut) induced by high dietary sugar.2 In other words, a high sugar intake can throw off the balance of our microbial community leading to higher oxidative stress (the root of most diseases) and immunological imbalance (70% of our immune system is in our gut).